metagenomics/metagenomics-tk/docs/tutorials/tutorial2/introduction.md

     In case you are a course participant, it is very likely that a machine has been prepared for you and you can ignore this section.
     If in doubt, ask the course organizers.

-* Basic Linux command line usage
+* Basic Linux command-line usage

-* This tutorial has been tested on a machine with 28 CPUs and 64 GBs of RAM with Ubuntu installed on it.
+* This tutorial has been tested on a machine with 28 CPUs and 64 GB of RAM with Ubuntu installed on it.

 * Docker: Install Docker by following the official Docker installation [instructions](https://docs.docker.com/engine/install/ubuntu/).